 It’s the age of wireless and you’re printing photos from your iPhone – shouldn’t everything be wireless by now?
 While most printers will support Bluetooth or NFC printing, some work by connecting to your iPhone’s lightning port (charging port), so make sure the one you’re interested in supports your preferred method of sending images.

-Best Photo Printers for iPhone X: Our Picks
+Best Photo Printer for iPhone in 2022: Our Picks

 What We Like: